TIBCOSoftware/be-tools/cloud/kubernetes/helm/README.md

 There can be secondary configuration switches like mentioned below:

 * storeType → Represents store type.
 It has significance only when bsType=Store OR omType=Store.
 Valid values: Oracle/SQLServer/DB2/MySql/PostgreSQL/AS4/Cassandra
-* cacheType → Represents cache type.
-Valid values: AS2/Ignite | Default - AS2 (when cmType=AS2) / Ignite (when cmType=FTL)
-Based on above switches section, Helm picks up required configuration and properties and deploys into connected Kubernetes environment.

-Following table illustrates how to use helm switches to select particular deployment option out of 13 possible options in case of AWS cloud provider(i.e. cpType=AWS):
+Following table illustrates how to use helm switches to select particular deployment option out of 13 possible options in case of AWS cloud provider(i.e. cpType=aws):

 | Topology Name | cmType | omType | bsType  | storeType |